davestewart/davestewart-content/content/blog/thoughts/mind-shifts-and-wins/index.md

 - ***Accountancy***

-  It has always frustrated and amazed me that as a self-employed programmer, I don't understand accountancy.
+  It has always frustrated me that as a supposedly detail-oriented programmer, accountancy is anathema to me.

-  I am currently in the middle of my journey to learn everything I need to know to become proficient in bookkeeping, accounts and taxation, and I can understand now why it is such an alien language to non-accountants.
+  However, I finally decided to grasp that nettle, and am reading several books on bookkeeping, accounts and taxation, and I now understand why it seems so alien to non-accountants (hint: different language and logic!).

 - ***Business***